ioanap20/Branch-and-bound-for-TSP/README.md

-An optimization problem that consists in finding a Hamiltonian circuit of minimal cost.
+Predicting Cancer Severity in terms of clinical data and risk factors.